KiwiBandicoot/pong/README.md

 Made a bare bones Pong game with Bevy

-WASD for player 1 and Arrow Keys for player 2!
+W/S keys for player 1 and up/down Keys for player 2!